 The Japan Meteorological Agency maintains a 5-level warning system for volcanic activity.
 The scale begins at level one, which indicates a normal state, although visitors should still be aware that they approach a potentially active volcano.
 Level two indicates a no-entry zone around the crater, while level three prohibits hiking up the mountain.
 At level four, nearby residents should prepare to evacuate, and level five calls for immediate evacuation due to an imminent eruption threatening residential areas.

-Below is a list of prominent volcanoes that are currently above level one:
+See our Disaster Update page for a list of prominent volcanoes that are currently above level one.

 Last eruption: 2000-8000 years ago Height: 1721 meters